 The remainder of the paper is structured as follows.
 Section 2 reviews the existing literature.
 Section 3 introduces the various datasets employed in the empirical analysis.
 The details of the difference-in-differences propensity score matching estimator are explained in Section 4.
-Section 5 presents the empirical results and section 6 concludes.
+Section 5 presents the empirical results, section 6 presents robustness checks and Section 7 concludes.